2022 Michoacán earthquake: Colima

 Two people were killed and nine were injured in Colima.
 At least 2,790 homes across 10 municipalities, 20 buildings, two temples and seven medical facilities were damaged.
 Five bridges and eight roads were destroyed.
 In Manzanillo, one person died when a fence fell on him and some landslides were reported.
 At Point Plaza Bahia, a mall in the city, a gym partially collapsed, killing one person.
 Communications were disrupted in Tecomán and Comala, close to the epicentre.
 A gas tank explosion in Tecomán left four people, including two children, injured.

 Michoacán

-At least 3,161 homes and 89 schools were affected across Coalcomán, Chinicuila, Coahuayana and Aquila—800 homes collapsed.
+At least 3,161 homes and 89 schools were affected across Coalcomán, Chinicuila, Coahuayana and Aquila— 800 of which collapsed.
 The heaviest damage was in Coahuayana, where 1,143 homes were impacted, including 398 which were razed.
 Damage was reported in 21 hospitals but only two had to be evacuated.
 Structural damage occurred in eight churches.
 Several bridges and communication lines were affected.
 One road collapsed.
 In Coahuayana, 26 people were injured including one due to a gas explosion.